-Contrary to popular rumor, UV radiation and sun exposure are also bad for acne.
-In fact, too much sun can make your breakouts worse!
+Contrary to popular rumors, UV radiation and sun exposure are also bad for acne.
+Too much sun can make your breakouts worse!

-A vampire facial uses your own blood as a cosmetic, hoping to provide skin with a plump and youthful glow.
-PLATELET-RICH PLASMA (aka PRP) is extracted from the blood and then injected back into your face by syringe or absorbed through a process called MICRONEEDLING.
+A vampire facial uses your blood as a cosmetic, hoping to provide skin with a plump and youthful glow.
+PLATELET-RICH PLASMA (aka PRP) is extracted from the blood and then injected back into your face by syringe or absorbed through a process called microneedling.

-Enthusiasts suggest that PRP may help scarring, sagging, wrinkles, hair loss, and acne.
+Enthusiasts suggest that PRP may help with scarring, sagging, wrinkles, hair loss, and acne.
 Does it work, though?
-Evidence still pending.
+Evidence is still pending.

 Veganism is the act of abstaining from animal products or byproducts of any kind.
 As such, vegan skincare companies don’t test on animals or use any animal products or byproducts in their formulations.
 This excludes not only ingredients like milk, but also less obvious ingredients like honey, beeswax, and gelatin.